Law, Litigation, and the Politics of Social Movements

 §47 Research on law and social movements continues to proliferate, and in the process it is expanding its applications, approaches, and appeal.
 In particular, legal mobilization scholars continue to thicken and refine their focus on the variable contexts of struggles.
 I conclude this very brief review essay by outlining four different areas of expanded attention and experimentation in the legal mobilization tradition.

 §49 Deepening the Empirical Inquiry into Hierarchy and… Hegemony.
 A separate but often related project is to deepen the inquiry into hierarchical structures of race, class, gender, sexuality, ethnicity, religion, and the like in which struggles over rights and legal entitlements often takes place.
 Again, Merry and Thompson use their expanded historical scope precisely to trace developments in capitalism and other power structures in ways that clarify the changing possibilities and terms of contestation.
 Interest in intersectional power has grown, not least under the influence of critical race and feminist theory.
 My own work increasingly uses the framework of “racial (heteropatriarchal) capitalism” to make sense of immigrant workers’ transnational struggles.
-Bernadette Atuahene deepens structural understanding of how racial hierarchy and capitalism produced white taking of land from native Blacks in South Africa and continued to pose important constraints to struggles for reparations; this issue of “takings dignity” has been adopted by other scholars in many contexts around the world51.
+Bernadette Atuahene deepens structural understanding of how racial hierarchy and capitalism produced white taking of land from native Blacks in South Africa and continued to pose important constraints to struggles for reparations; this issue of “takings dignity” has been adopted by other scholars in many contexts around the world

 Barclay S., Jones L., Marshall A. M., “Two Spinning Wheels: Studying Law and Social Movements”, in Studies in Law, Politics and Society, vol. 54, 2011, pp. 1-16; McCann, M. W. “Law and Social Movements”, in Annual Review of Law and Social Science, vol. 2, 2006, pp 17-38. ↩